bustadice/scripts/README.md

  - [Martingale](martingale.js), which follows the [Martingale system](https://en.wikipedia.org/wiki/Martingale_(betting_system))
  - [Random](random.js), which bets random amounts with random target multipliers.
  - [Turbo](turbo.js), which makes a set number of bets as quickly as possible.
+ - [Turbo Skip](turboskip.js), which skips a set number of bets as quickly as possible.